n-stefan/diabloblazor/README.md

 [DiabloBlazorServer](https://github.com/n-stefan/diabloblazorserver) is the development server.
 Clone or fork it also unless you want to use another server instead (doesn't have to be ASP.NET).

+The source code of game itself is [here](https://github.com/n-stefan/devilution).

 IDE: latest Visual Studio Community 2022 Preview.

 The `wasm-tools` SDK workload is required, install it from an elevated command prompt: